ReproNim/simple_workflow/README.md

 **Integration Testing:** [![CircleCI](https://circleci.com/gh/ReproNim/simple_workflow.svg?style=svg)](https://circleci.com/gh/ReproNim/simple_workflow)

-**Note:** This demo is intended to run on OS X and GNU/Linux environments, but you can use the Docker container to run on any system you can run Docker or Singularity on.
+**Note:** This demo is intended to run on OS X and GNU/Linux environments, but you can use the Docker container to run on any system that you can run Docker or Singularity on.

 ### Notice for commercial use